 Reena Mistri, a brand manager with an advertising agency, was a worried mother.
-Her five-year-old son, Akash, continued to wet his bed till the age of four years.
+Her son, Akash, continued to wet his bed till the age of seven years.
 At first, Reena thought he would outgrow it but when it showed no signs of stopping, she became troubled.
 It was only after consulting a doctor and taking appropriate measures that this problem was solved.

 Around 80 per cent of bedwetting cases are seen in children who have not achieved night-time bladder control (or primary enuresis).
 In the remaining 20 per cent of cases, bedwetting starts after the child has been dry at night for at least six months (secondary enuresis).
 This is usually caused due to a stressful event in the child’s life like a family conflict, divorce, birth of a sibling, etc.